JaviGCK/JaviGCK/README.md

 <div align="center">
   <h2>🛠️ Current Project:</h2>
   <p>
     This is a music app where you can share your songs with the community and listen to your favorite tracks.
 With a captivating and user-friendly interface, the experience is unmatched.
-Built using React, TypeScript, and CSS.
+Built using React, TypeScript, CSS, and more.
   </p>
   <a href="https://github.com/JaviGCK/Apollofy-Hamilton.git">🎵 Check out the Project</a>
 </div>